A lot or a little?

 What parents need to know

-Parents need to know that this adult story of grown-up entanglements and expectations isn't too likely to engage kids or teens.
+Parents need to know that this story of grown-up entanglements and expectations isn't too likely to engage kids or teens.
 A few scenes include partial nudity; others depict sexual foreplay, passionate kissing, embracing, and playful post-sexual behavior.
 Language includes one use of “f--k,” several forms of “s--t,” and a few other words.
 Not surprisingly for a movie set in Italy, the characters enjoy wine freely (mostly while eating), and background characters occasionally smoke cigarettes.
-The supporting cast includes a number of gay and lesbian characters, including the main character's best friend.
-The movie avoids typical Hollywood stereotypes when it comes to these characters.
+The supporting cast includes a number of gay and lesbian characters, including the main character's best friend; happily, the movie avoids many Hollywood stereotypes when it comes to these characters.

 What's the story?